sap-tutorials/devtoberfest-2022/tutorials/devtoberfest2024-week4-cap-session-validation/devtoberfest2024-week4-cap-session-validation.md

 For specifics on the Devtoberfest contest and the grand prize, see this [Devtoberfest 2024 Contest blog](https://community.sap.com/t5/devtoberfest-blog-posts/devtoberfest-2024-contest/ba-p/13781593)

 &nbsp;

+Question for the validation tutorial will be available by end of the day on 21st October 2024.
 <!--
 ### Question 1